ampproject/amphtml/extensions/amp-pan-zoom/amp-pan-zoom.md

 ```

 ## Attributes

 ##### max-scale (optional)
-Specifies a max zoom scale, which can be a value from 0 - 9.
+Specifies a max zoom scale, which should be a positive number from 1 - 9.
 The default value is 3.

 ##### initial-scale (optional)

-Specifies a default zoom scale, which can be a value from 0 - 9.
+Specifies a default zoom scale, which should be a positive number from 1 - 9.
 The default value is 1.

 ##### initial-x, initial-y (optional)

 Specifies default translation coordinates, otherwise both are set to 0.
-Expected to be a whole number.
+The value is expected to be a whole number.

 ##### reset-on-resize (optional)